 Bob and the BBRC received the national “Access to Capital” award from the Department of Commerce Minority Business Development Agency in 2009.
 In the fall of 2013, Dickerson received recognition as “Executive of the Year” from the Birmingham Business Alliance, a recognition which also had him serve as “Executive in Residence” at the Samford University Brock School of Business.
 Recently, Bob was invited to participate on the Inaugural Community Advisory Board for BBVA Compass Bank.
 In this capacity, he will help to guide BBVA Compass executives and board directors with feedback, direction and support into a more successful future of high impact community development programs.

-Bob is an avid golfer, sports enthusiast and has four adult children and one grandson.
+Bob is an avid golfer, sports enthusiast and has four adult children and two grandchildren.

 Bob can be reached at 205-250-6380, or email@example.com for more information.